See also the Quick Reference section covering the basic steps to send faxes using CopiaFacts.

 CopiaFacts is not officially supported on Home editions of Windows.
 Some customers use CopiaFacts on these OS, but Copia reserves the right to make a special charge for support if you need assistance to get programs installed or working on a Windows Home edition.

-When you run on Windows Vista, Windows 7, Windows Server 2008, Windows Server 2008R2, or Windows 2012, it is very important to disable the operating system caches which prevent CopiaFacts nodes from seeing the up-to-date state of files on the network.
+When you run on Windows Vista, Windows 7 or 10, Windows Server 2008, Windows Server 2008R2, 2012 or 2016, it is very important to disable the operating system caches which prevent CopiaFacts nodes from seeing the up-to-date state of files on the network.
 To do this, create the Registry keys described in the Microsoft documentation at http://technet.microsoft.com/en-us/library/ff686200(v=ws.10).aspx and set all these values to zero.
 The COPIAFACTS engine will record the settings of these values in the system information at the start of each trace file.

 Thanks to its file-based queue mechanisms, CopiaFacts servers can also accept faxing and e-mailing tasks generated from other operating systems such as Unix and Linux, although Copia does not supply software for this purpose.
 The Fax API topic describes this.